Doctor of nursing practice (DNP)

 - Prior to the students first clinical course they must have completed one year of full time (or the equivalent) work experience as a registered nurse (RN).

 Due to a College of Health Sciences Dean’s Scholarship, the student tuition rate is lower than the published UD graduate tuition rate.
-The final student tuition rate for the DNP program is $1,069/credit.
+The final tuition rate for all students in the DNP program is $1,069/credit.
 Please contact the department for more information.

 Q: Do I need to take the GRE’s?